dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 `python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1 -grid_plot 0.1`

 the diversity trajectory will be computed in 0.1 Myr time bins.

+# Birth-death models with time-continuous correlates
+This tutorial describes how to analyze data under birth-death models in which rates vary through time through linear or exponential correlations with a time-continuous variable.
+Time continuous variables may include a clade's own diversity (diversity dependence) or e.g. paleo-environmental variables such as temperature or sea level.
+Birth-death models with time-continuous correlates are implemented in the program "PyRateContinuous.py".

+## Generate input file for PyRateContinuous
+The program does not model preservation and assumes that the times of origination and extinction of each lineage are known or have been estimated, typically in a previous PyRate analysis.
+Thus, the input file for PyRateContinuous.py is a simple table with the times of origination and extinction of each lineage.
+The table is generated as described [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_2.md#extract-estimated-times-of-origination-and-extinction))

 ## Diversity-dependent birth-death models